-I'm working in Adobe Illustrator at a size of 8.5 x 11in to insure that who ever uses the stencil has the right size when the vector is printed.
+I'm working in Adobe Illustrator at a size of 8.5 x 11 in to ensure that whoever uses the stencil has the right size when the vector is printed.

-When I'm ready to start my layers, I'll label my first layer as "Sketch" and lock the layer to make sure that I won't accidentally move or delete the sketch.
+When I'm ready to start my layers, I'll label my first layer "Sketch" and lock the layer to make sure that I don't accidentally move or delete the sketch.

 2. Trace the White Areas of the Stencil

-If you feel that by the time you're finished with this tutorial that you're ready to tackle something a little more complicated, I'd suggest trying out Adam Cairns' Create a Five Color T-Shirt Design Ready for Print in Adobe Illustrator.
+If you feel that, by the time you're finished with this tutorial, you're ready to tackle something a little more complicated, I'd suggest trying out Adam Cairns's Create a Five Color T-Shirt Design Ready for Print in Adobe Illustrator.

 In this step, we're adding the eye.
 I may change this later depending on how the other pieces come together, but for now, I'm cutting out an area for the eye.
-This can be done, but making the eye shape with our Pen Tool (P) and follow this by clicking on the head, holding down the Shift and Alt keys while selecting the eye shape above it.
+This can be done by making the eye shape with the Pen Tool (P) and then clicking on the head, holding down the Shift and Alt keys while selecting the eye shape above it.
 You'll find the Pathfinder panel most likely on your top right side, but if you can't find it, click Windows > Pathfinder and press the Minus Front icon.